-With Windows 10 May 2021 Update version 21H1, Microsoft is officially renamed Quiet Hours to Focus Assist.
+With Windows 10 November 2021 Update version 21H2, Microsoft is officially renamed Quiet Hours to Focus Assist.
 While it will be the same feature, Focus Assist will carry some new additions which will be helpful for the user.
 Focus Assist automatically turns itself on during presentations, or when playing games.
 Previously With Quiet hours, the feature was either on or off.
 But now With Focus assist, you get three options: Off, Priority only, and Alarms only.
 Priority only will disable notifications except for those apps and people you add to your priority list.
 Alarms only will disable notifications except for, you guessed it, alarms.

 What is Focus Assist on Windows 10?

-On Windows 10 version 21H1, Focus assist is a handy feature that allows you to minimize or completely stop notifications when you need to stay focused to get work done, or you want to avoid interruptions during a presentation or while playing an exciting game.
+On Windows 10 version 21H2, Focus assist is a handy feature that allows you to minimize or completely stop notifications when you need to stay focused to get work done, or you want to avoid interruptions during a presentation or while playing an exciting game.

 Microsoft describes this feature as follows: